 End of Life Planning

-I can help you better understand your options for Advanced Care Directives so that you can put your wishes in a format that will be meaningful for you and your loved ones and also provide the necessary documentation for your health care providers.
-We can put plans in place for how you would like your remains handled and how you would like to be remembered and celebrated.
+I can help you better understand your options for Advanced Care Directives so that you can put your wishes in a format that will be meaningful for you and your loved ones, and also provide the necessary documentation for your health care providers.
+We can put plans in place for how you would like your remains handled and how you would like to be both remembered and celebrated.

 Companionship